Variables

 The input()

-function may optionally take in a string,
+function may optionally take in a string argument,

 which is used as text to display when prompting the user.

-function is whatever the user typed in,
+whatever the user typed in, as a string.

 Take for example this program (that perhaps looks familiar):